 Why you should have conversion insurance?

-Its not just serious losses like a fire or flood that you need to be protected against.
+It’s not just serious losses like a fire or flood that you need to consider being protected against.
 Claims for theft of materials, plant tools and equipment can become quite expensive if not insured.
-A mini digger can cost £16,000 or more to replace, but if you have hired it, you will be liable for paying the continual hire charges until it has been replaced.
-Vandals gaining access to the part completed project will cause a huge amount of damage and destruction, even if they don’t steal anything.
-The remoteness of a site just adds to the issue.
-You may have neighbours in close proximity and accidental damage to their property can become an expensive and emotional problem.
+A mini digger can cost £16,000 or more to replace but if you have hired it you may be liable for paying the continual hire charges until it has been replaced.
+Vandals gaining access to the part completed project could cause a huge amount of damage and destruction even if they don’t steal anything.
+It’s important to consider insuring the existing structure and the new conversion works.
+Remoteness of a site can just add to the risk issue.
+You may have neighbours in close proximity and accidental damage to their property could become expensive.

 Building sites are hazardous places of work.
-Injury sustained by contractors, friends or visitors to site, whether invited or not are all likely to become your responsibility.
+Injury sustained by contractors, friends or visitors to site, whether invited or not could become your responsibility.
 Claims for injury are usually very large and can result in prosecution.

 Essentially it’s just not worth leaving your project uninsured.
-Protek’s conversion insurance covers you for all these eventualities.
+Protek’s conversion insurance covers you for a range of eventualities.

 Never run out of cover